-For some programs, we depend on third party collaborators and strategic partners to design and conduct our clinical trials.
+We depend on third party collaborators and strategic partners to design and conduct our clinical trials for some of our therapeutic programs.
 As a result, we may not be able to conduct these programs in the manner or on the time schedule we currently contemplate, which may negatively impact our business operations.
 In addition, if any of these collaborators or strategic partners withdraws support for our programs or proposed products or otherwise impair their development; our business could be negatively affected.

-In January 2012, we entered into a collaborative agreement with Shire, pursuant to which we are engaging in a joint program with Shire to research, develop and commercialize human therapeutics and diagnostics for hemophilia, Huntington's disease and other monogenic diseases based on our ZFP technology.
-Under this agreement, we are responsible for all research activities through the submission of an IND or CTA, while Shire is responsible for clinical development and commercialization of products generated from the research program from and after the acceptance of an IND or CTA for the product.
-Under the agreement, we may be eligible to receive milestone payments upon the achievement of specified clinical development, commercialization and post-commercialization milestones.
-The total amount of potential milestone payments for each gene target, assuming the achievements of all specified milestones in the agreement, is \$213.5 million.
-We may receive royalty payments based on specified percentages of net sales of products, if any.
+We have a collaborative agreement with Shire, pursuant to which we are engaging in a joint program with Shire to research, develop and commercialize human therapeutics and diagnostics for Huntington's disease and other monogenic diseases based on our ZFP technology.
+Under this agreement, we will provide certain target feasibility activities and upon Shire's request, certain research activities under a research plan, agreed upon by both companies.
+Shire is responsible for clinical development and commercialization of products generated from the research program from and after the acceptance of an IND or CTA for the product.

-In addition, in January 2014, we entered into a collaborative agreement with Biogen for the clinical development and commercialization of therapeutics based on our ZFP technology for hemoglobinopathies, including beta-thalassemia and SCD.
+In addition, we have a collaborative agreement with Biogen for the clinical development and commercialization of therapeutics based on our ZFP technology for hemoglobinopathies, including beta-thalassemia and SCD.
 Under the agreement, we are responsible for all discovery, research and development activities through the first human clinical trial for the first ZFP Therapeutic developed for the treatment of beta-thalassemia.
 In the SCD program, both parties are responsible for research and development activities through the submission of an IND.
-Under both programs, Biogen is responsible for subsequent clinical development, manufacturing and commercialization of licensed products developed under the agreement.
-Under the agreement with Biogen, we may be eligible to receive payments upon the achievement of specified regulatory, clinical development, commercialization and sales milestones of up to \$293.8 million.
-We may also receive royalty payments based on specified percentage of annual net sales of products, if any.

-Under these agreements with Biogen and Shire, they will have control and broad discretion over all or certain aspects of the clinical development and commercialization of any product developed under the agreements, and we will have little, if any, influence on how these programs will be conducted.
-Our lack of control over the clinical development in our agreement with Biogen and Shire could cause delays or other difficulties in the development and commercialization of our product candidates, which may prevent us from receiving any milestone, royalty payments and other benefits under the agreement.
+Under our agreement with Biogen, they have control and broad discretion over all or certain aspects of the clinical development and commercialization of any product developed under the agreement, and we will have little, if any, influence on how these programs will be conducted.
+Our lack of control over the clinical development in our agreement with Biogen could cause delays or other difficulties in the development and commercialization of our product candidates, which may prevent us from completing the intended IND filings in a timely fashion and receiving any milestone, royalty payments and other benefits under the agreement.
 In addition, under their respective agreement(s), Biogen and Shire have certain rights to terminate the agreements by providing us with advance notices, therefore, the actual milestone payments that we may receive under these agreements may be lower than the full amounts stated above.